RV Pipe &Pipe Elbow Heaters

 Pre-clean the dust, dirt and other foreign matter from the surface where the heat panel(s) will be applied, using soap and water.
 Rinse with clean water and let the pipe surfaces completely dry.

 Next, clean the same surface area using only isopropyl alcohol (90% alcohol minimum) with a clean cloth or rag.
-Allow the surface to completely dry.
+Allow the surface to completely dry or flash-off.
 The surface MUST be clean and dry before proceeding to the next step.

 Caution: Do not use any other type of solvent than isopropyl alcohol to clean the pipe surfaces.